The Amazon Alexa of the future could be listening to you all the time – and building up a detailed picture of what you want to buy.

 The inside of the glasses is relatively simple and what you’d expect.
 There’s an accelerometer, gyroscope, and magnetometer that work together to track steps, distance, calories burned, and total activity time.
 It charges over a magnetic connector and should last about five days on a single charge.
 There are three different frame styles available in four different colors: black, tortoise, slate, and grey tortoise.

 VSP has also added gamified the experience: if wearers reach daily step goals, they earn points that translate to care for people who need help affording vision care.
 So 50 points provides an eye exam and eyewear to someone in need, which is nice!
-But strangely, users can qualify their donations so that they only go to one specific group, including veterans, children, the elderly, or people who are homeless.
+But strangely, users can qualify their donations so that they only go to one specific group, including veterans, children, painters from dublin, the elderly, or people who are homeless.

 As far as the product goes, activity-tracking glasses seem useful.
 Most spectacle wearers wear their glasses every day.
 However the challenge may come when keeping them charged, charging will have to happen at night when wearers are sleeping.
 If that’s forgotten then the lenses won’t be ready to track fitness as wearers will need to wear them during the day not charge them!